-- 5. In the Available Network Folders section, select the USB storage device. - 6.
+- 5. Select the device. - 6.
 Click the Create Network Folder button.

 The Add Folder window opens.

 If this window does not open, your web browser might be blocking pop-ups.
 If it is, change the browser settings to allow pop-ups.